Tractables/ProbabilisticCircuits.jl/README.md

 0.87500006f0
 ```

 If we are additionally supplied with the structural property *determinism*, we can answer some more advanced queries.
-For example, we want to compute the maximum a posteriori (MAP) query of the distribution:
+For example, we can to compute the maximum a posteriori (MAP) query of the distribution:

 ```julia
 assignments, log_prob = MAP(circuit, [missing, missing, missing])